Getting started

 field in Miner

-is a dictionary used to store extra informations about the miner, such as statistics about mining.
+is a dictionary used to store extra information about the miner, such as statistics about mining.
 Currently, since the package is still being developed, the info

 field only contains a flag indicating whether the miner